CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/device-specific-configs/pigeon-configs.rst

 | **Step 6:** Error is high | Inconclusive              | Inconclusive               |
 +---------------------------+---------------------------+----------------------------+

-In the situation that the IMU reports that the reported Yaw travelled from ``0`` deg to ``-3602`` deg but the gyro mechanically traveled `-3600` deg, there is an overshoot by 2 degrees.
+In the situation that the IMU reports that the reported Yaw traveled from ``0`` deg to ``-3602`` deg but the gyro mechanically traveled `-3600` deg, there is an overshoot by 2 degrees.
 The user would set the :guilabel:`Yaw Error About Z` to ``0.2`` (deg per rotation).
 Always retest to ensure accuracy has improved.

 The following configs are exposed: